fr440305/usochat/README.md

 ## Bugs

-- Sometimes, it will crash.
+- (fixed) Sometimes, it will crash.
 Maybe is has infinite loop somewhere. (apr, 1, 2017)